-- Exceptions violate sequential control flow - Unconditional transfer to another location in code - Often the result of an error condition - But not necessarily we can also use exceptions for time-sharing! - Categorized as asynchronous vs. synchronous - Whether it happens as a result of an external source or not - Categorized by recovery possibility - Always returns, sometimes returns, or never returns - If recovery is possible, further categorized by recovery location - Same instruction vs. next instruction
+- Exceptions violate sequential control flow - Unconditional transfer to another location in code - Partially implemented in hardware, partially in software - Often the result of an error condition - But not necessarily we can also use exceptions for time-sharing! - Categorized as asynchronous vs. synchronous - Whether it happens as a result of an external source or not - Categorized by recovery possibility - Always returns, sometimes returns, or never returns - If recovery is possible, further categorized by recovery location - Same instruction vs. next instruction